AICC/CMI-5_Spec_Current/cmi5_spec.md

 Uses of activities not explicitly defined above are outside of the scope of this specification.

 <a name="Document_Style_Conventions"></a>
 ## 1.2 Document Style Conventions

-The following is proposed language to express the document style conventions.  (e.g. a "how to read this document")

  **References to Statements**

 This document uses, as shorthand, specific vocabulary such as verbs in conjunction with the word "statement" (e.g., a "completed" statement).
 This shorthand refers to that statement meeting all requirements that would accompany the correct use of that concept.
-When using this shorthand with the word “the”, this means the cmi5 defined version of that statement with the verb’s display property. (see Section 7.1.3 Types of Statements (#type_statement_au) for the definition of cmi5 defined)
+When using this shorthand with the word “the”, this means the cmi5 defined version of that statement with the verb’s display property. (see [Section 7.1.3 Types of Statements](#type_statement_au) for the definition of cmi5 defined)

 For example: